Social security in France: History of social protection

 During the Second World War, the National Council of the French Resistance adopted plans to create a universal social security program to cover all citizens, regardless of class, in the event that sickness or injury made them unable to work.
-In the UK, the first report of British economist William Beveridge outlined the general principles that would govern the integration and evolution of social security in post-war France.
+In the UK, the first report of the British economist William Beveridge outlined the general principles that would govern the integration and evolution of social security in post-war France.
 Indeed, the ordonnances of 4 and 19 April 1945, created a generalized, national social security system similar to that described in Beveridge's plan.

 Modern history

-The Social Security is financed by payments from both employers and their employees; it is administered and managed by all social partners, typically employee unions and/or companies.
+The Social Security is financed by payments from both employers and their employees and is administered and managed by all social partners, typically employee unions and/or companies.

 The Constitution of the Fourth Republic, adopted by referendum in 1946, created a constitutional state obligation to provide financial assistance to those deemed most socially vulnerable, most notably women, children, and retired workers.